CSC-COI MD/PhD High-level Medical Innovative Talent Scholarships

 The main purpose of this programme is to train the next generation of leaders in the medical sciences field.
 By combining the strength of our partners, it is aimed at students with a clinical background with an interest in pursuing research in a scientific field related to medicine.
-The participants will be receiving innovative and interdisciplinary education spanning scientific research as well as clinical training in Oxford, through a novel and personalized approach.
+The participants will receive innovative and interdisciplinary education spanning scientific research as well as clinical training in Oxford, through a novel and personalised approach.

 General Information about the D.Phil Course in Oxford

-The student will be admitted directly onto a research project with one of Oxford Medical Science Division’s world-leading scientists, who will act as supervisor.
+Students will be admitted directly onto a research project with one of Oxford Medical Science Division’s world-leading scientists, who will act as their primary supervisor.
 The student will be expected to play an active role in shaping their project over the course of the DPhil.
 Graduate students are a valuable part of the department and they are encouraged to be involved with the scientific and social life of the department at all levels.